You know you're GenX if…

 You can name four or more Patrick Swayze movies off the top of your head.

-You remember thinking fanny packs and Rollerblades made you look cool.
+You remember when fanny packs and Rollerblades were cool.

 Ricky Schroeder, Heather Locklear and Spicoli meant something to you.